ApryseSDK/pdftron-react-native/README.md

 ##### onAnnotationMenuPress
 function, optional

-This function is called if the pressed annotation menu item is passed in to [`overrideAnnotationMenuBehavior`](#overrideAnnotationMenuBehavior)
+This function is called when an annotation menu item passed in to [`overrideAnnotationMenuBehavior`](#overrideAnnotationMenuBehavior) is pressed.

 Parameters: